 The City of Poetry: Imagining the Civic Role of the Poet in Fourteenth-Century Italy

-(Under contract with Cambridge University Press) Edited volume
+(Cambridge: Cambridge University Press, 2020).
+Forthcoming.
+Edited volume

 Decameron Sixth Day in Perspective